ASAP Rocky: 2012–2014: Touring and Long. Live. A$AP

-In February 2012, Rocky joined Kendrick Lamar as the opening act for Drake's Club Paradise Tour.
-In June, SpaceGhostPurrp, founder of Miami-based collective Raider Klan and Rocky's past collaborator, accused A$AP Twelvyy of jumping Raider Klan's Matt Stoops and subsequently disassociated himself from A$AP Mob and Rocky in a YouTube video.
-He and Raider Klan also accused ASAP Mob of copying their style, and Rocky of using lyrics from SpaceGhostPurrp's song "My Enemy" on "Goldie".
-Rocky responded in a July interview for MTV, saying that SpaceGhostPurrp is "try[ing] to build hype" and told him to "stick to makin' beats".
+In February 2012, Mayers joined Kendrick Lamar as the opening act for Drake's Club Paradise Tour.
+In June, SpaceGhostPurrp, founder of Miami-based collective Raider Klan and Mayers’ past collaborator, accused A$AP Twelvyy of jumping Raider Klan's Matt Stoops and subsequently disassociated himself from A$AP Mob and Mayers in a YouTube video.
+He and Raider Klan also accused ASAP Mob of copying their style, and Mayers of using lyrics from SpaceGhostPurrp's song "My Enemy" on "Goldie".
+Mayers responded in a July interview for MTV, saying that SpaceGhostPurrp is "try[ing] to build hype" and told him to "stick to makin' beats".

-In July 2012, Rocky performed at the Pitchfork Music Festival.
+In July 2012, Mayers performed at the Pitchfork Music Festival.
 He was scheduled to make his network television debut on Late Night with Jimmy Fallon on July 20, but he was then arrested the night before, after an alleged involvement in a brawl, with 21-year-old artist iRome.
 The scuffle took place in downtown Manhattan and the performance was canceled.
-After it was rescheduled for August 21, Rocky performed "Goldie" on the show.
+After it was rescheduled for August 21, Mayers performed "Goldie" on the show.
 On September 6, he also performed a guest rap on Rihanna's "Cockiness (Love It)" at the 2012 MTV Video Music Awards.

-Rocky recorded his debut studio album Long.
+Mayers recorded his debut studio album Long.
 Live.
 A$AP, along with several producers, such as Clams Casino, Hit-Boy, Friendzone, A$AP Ty Beats, Soufein3000 and Joey Fat Beats.
 "Goldie" was released as the album's first single on April 27.
 On August 27, his crew A$AP Mob released the mixtape Lords Never Worry as a free download.
-During September through November, Rocky promoted the album with the 40-date national concert tour, the Long Live ASAP Tour, with opening acts ScHoolboy Q, Danny Brown, and A$AP Mob.
+During September through November, Mayers promoted the album with the 40-date national concert tour, the Long Live ASAP Tour, with opening acts ScHoolboy Q, Danny Brown, and A$AP Mob.
 Long.
 Live.
 A$AP was released on January 15, 2013, to mostly positive reviews from critics.
 The album debuted at number one on the Billboard 200, with first-week sales of 139,000 copies in the United States.
 As of 13 March 2013, it has sold 284,000 copies.
 On March 16, 2015, Long.
 Live.
 A$AP was certified gold by the Recording Industry Association of America (RIAA), for the shipment of 500,000 copies in the United States.